southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The location where the license was issued (city, county, and state)

-You may also be required to provide a copy of a valid, government-issued photo ID, such as a driver's license, military identification card, US passport, or a state-issued ID card.
+You may also be required to provide a copy of a valid, government-issued photo ID, such as a driver’s license, military identification card, US passport, or a state-issued ID card.
+A death certificate may be required to access the marriage record if both spouses are deceased.

 Step 2.
 Contact the Appropriate Agency.